geoblick/blog/content/2019-04-24-another-one.md

 ---
-title: another one
+title: another one_2
-author: your boy_2
+author: your boy
 ---
 yoyoyoyo cooler text